sachinsu/sachinsu.github.io/work_journal/journal2022.md

 ## 2022-feb-11 Fri

-- [Postgres High availability with Patroni][Databases][SystemArchitecture],
-    - When used in a single datacenter, the environment is typically setup as a 3-node cluster on three separate database hosts.
-    - Basic components,
-        - PostgreSQL cluster: the database cluster, usually consisting of a primary and two or more replicas
-        - Patroni: used as the failover management utility
-        - etcd: used as a distributed configuration store (DCS), containing cluster information such as configuration, health, and current status.
-    - How HA Works,
-        - Each PostgreSQL instance within the cluster has one application database.
-These instances are kept in sync through streaming replication.
-        -  Each database host has its own Patroni instance which monitors the health of its PostgreSQL database and stores this information in etcd.
-        - The Patroni instances use this data to:
-            - keep track of which database instance is primary
-            - maintain quorum among available replicas and keep track of which replica is the most "current"
-            - determine what to do in order to keep the cluster healthy as a whole
-            - Patroni manages the instances by periodically sending out a heartbeat request to etcd which communicates the health and status of the PostgreSQL instance. etcd records this information and sends a response back to Patroni.
-        - Streaming replication
-            - Keeps replica more up to date compared to file based log shipping.
-            - The standby connects to the primary, which streams WAL records to the standby as they're generated, without waiting for the WAL file to be filled.
-            - is asynchronous by default.

 - History
     - history’s choices are not made for the benefit of humans.
 This is difficult to evaluate due to lack of scale.